-With this channel, you can make your communications increasingly personalized, relevant, and sent at the most appropriate times.
+Whether your business is mobile-first or “mobile-forced”, there are plenty of ways it can benefit from using push notifications.
+With this channel, you can make your communications highly personalized, relevant, and sent at the most appropriate time.

-Beyond those things, here are what you can do with push notifications.
+Beyond this, here is what you can do with push notifications:

 On your website, you can ask visitors to register on your business’s app or website.
-You can do this through your marketing software so that you can create a loyal customer base.
+You can do this through your marketing software to create a loyal customer base.
 But what if they did sign up but did not complete the process?
 How are you supposed to keep them engaged?
-You can opt to remind them via your email drip campaigns or you can take another route, such as push notifications.
+You can opt to remind them via your email drip campaigns, or you can take another route, such as push notifications.

-As long as recent users gave their permission for you to send notifications to them, they will continue receiving these alerts unless they change the setting.
-You can take advantage of this opportunity to prompt them to complete their registration in your app.
+As long as recent users give permission for you to send notifications to them, they will continue receiving these alerts unless they change the setting.
+You can use this opportunity to prompt them to complete their registration in your app.
 This way, you can gather actionable information that would enable you to personalize future interactions with them.
 On top of that, you can begin building a loyal customer base through this marketing tool.